Treatment Summary

 Background on this section

-This section is outlined to provide a high-level, summary overview of our interpretation of the current scientific literature.
+This section provides a high-level summary overview of our interpretation of the current scientific literature.
 Please note that these recommendations are based on our opinions alone and do not represent those of any other society.
-Also, please recognize that as Dr. Landon Trost is the inventor of the technology behind RestoreX, and even though we attempt to be completely unbiased, this should be recognized.
-Near the end of this page, we additionally provide statements and recommendations that have been provided by the most relevant societies.
+Additionally, it should be recognized that Dr. Landon Trost, the inventor of the technology behind RestoreX, may introduce an element of bias, despite our efforts to remain impartial.
+Near the end of this page, we also provide statements and recommendations from the most relevant societies.

 Suggested Algorithm for Treatment